 WedTexts Alternative: An Honest Comparison for 2026

 WedTexts is one of the original wedding texting services, around since the mid-2010s, and if you are comparing tools you have almost certainly landed on their site.
-This is a fair look at where WedTexts and Dearest Guest genuinely differ, written by me, the founder of Dearest Guest, using only what WedTexts publishes on its own pages.
+This is a fair review of both services, written by me, the founder of Dearest Guest, using only what WedTexts publishes on its own pages.
 Where their site does not say something, I say "not stated" rather than filling the gap with speculation.

 What WedTexts does well

-WedTexts prices by guest count, which maps neatly to how couples actually think.
-It is free for up to 15 guests, $75 for up to 50, $140 for up to 100, $195 for up to 150, and $300 for unlimited guests, all one-time payments.
+WedTexts prices by guest-count tier with a one-time payment and a free tier for very small lists, which maps neatly to how couples think.
 Scheduling is unlimited on every tier, you can edit or delete a scheduled message, and their Easy-Fill templates are built to get reminders scheduled in a few minutes.

 Two more things worth crediting.
 Replies from guests are kept off your personal phone number, which spares you a leaked number and a flooded inbox.
 And their refund terms are unusually clear: a 30-day, 100% money-back guarantee, no reason required, with refunds processed in 3 to 5 business days.
 They also show press logos including Brides and ABC News.